ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Miscellaneous results
 ---------------------
-Other miscellaneous :class:`ansys.dpf.post.misc_results.MecanicMisc` result objects may be available in the ``Solution``.
-For example:
+The ``Solution`` object might contain other miscellaneous :class:`ansys.dpf.post.misc_results.MecanicMisc` result objects that you can access.
+For example, you can access the ``nodal_acceleration`` result object:

 .. code:: python